Port Adelaide Football Club: AFLW involvement

-SANFL presence (Post–AFL entry)
+SANFL presence (post–AFL entry)

-As part of Port Adelaide's initial bid for the 1994 AFL license, the club had no plans to maintain a presence in the SANFL.
-After winning the tender for the license, however, an agreement was created with the SANFL for Port Adelaide to field two separate clubs in the SANFL and AFL, at the request of the other SANFL clubs.
+As part of Port Adelaide's initial bid for the 1994 AFL licence, the club had no plans to maintain a presence in the SANFL.
+After winning the tender for the licence, however, an agreement was created with the SANFL for Port Adelaide to field two separate clubs in the SANFL and AFL, at the request of the other SANFL clubs.
 This agreement resulted in the creation of the Port Adelaide Magpies Football Club, a separate legal entity to Port Adelaide Football Club.
-For the first few years after 1997, the Port Adelaide Magpies were forced to train at Ethelton to ensure they would not gain any advantage using the upgraded Alberton training facilities.
-Additionally, Port Adelaide AFL-listed players who were not selected for the senior team were randomly drafted to SANFL clubs to play reserves matches until the two Port Adelaide entities merged.
-This arrangement was necessitated as the other SANFL clubs did not want the reserves side to gain any use of the senior side in the AFL's resources, fearing any potential advantages would be too strong in the SANFL.
+For the first few years after 1997, the Port Adelaide Magpies were forced to train at Ethelton to ensure they would not gain any advantage using the upgraded Alberton AFL training facilities.
+Additionally, Port Adelaide AFL-listed players who were not selected for the senior team were randomly drafted to other SANFL clubs to play matches until the two Port Adelaide entities merged.
+This arrangement was necessitated as the other SANFL clubs did not want the Port Adelaide Magpies side to gain any use of the Port Adelaide Football Club AFL resources, fearing any potential advantages would make the Magpies too strong in the SANFL.
 Australian football historian John Devaney described the forced separation of Port Adelaide's SANFL and AFL operations as being "akin to the enforced splitting up of families associated with military conquest or warfare".